Would People Really Live at Sea Full-Time?

 On residential ships, the word that came up most often was community.

-He’s equally direct about flexibility.
+John is one of the more prominent voices in the Live at Sea community and someone who has thought deeply about what separates residential cruising from anything else on the water.
+He’s also direct about flexibility.
 “On the Odyssey you can come and go as you please.
 You can even rent your villa for a period of time when you leave to visit home, take care of medical issues, or for whatever reason.”

-But it’s community where Hennessee gets most personal.
+But it’s community where John gets most personal.
 “The greatest experience on the Odyssey is the sense of community,” he says.
 “This became exceptionally apparent when one of our residents passed from a sudden heart attack.
 The way the community came together to honor his passing and celebrate his life was absolutely astounding.
 All residents support each other and help them through whatever difficulties are encountered.”

 He’s also seen it change people.
 “We have seen many residents who boarded the ship and subsequently experienced life changing fulfillment and happiness living life on the Odyssey.
 We are living the dream life.”
 He’s quick to add that it isn’t for everyone.
 “There are also many that eventually decide this isn’t the life for them, or they have too many anchors in their life that hold them back.
 So they continue with their life on land.”